 In 1966, Charles Yost, an aeronautical engineer with Systems Dynamics Group at North American Aviation Inc. (through the Stencel Aero Engineering Corporation), along with Chiharu Kubokawa, a scientist from the Ames Research Center at NASA, created an open-cell material.
 It had unusually high energy absorption while still remaining soft and pliable.
 This open-cell, polymeric foam material with unusual viscoelastic properties is what we now know as memory foam.

-image of spaceship lifting off in the middle of the night They first referred to this open-cell material as slow springback foam because it would shape to whatever was pressing against it and then slowly spring back to its original shape once the pressure was removed.
+They first referred to this open-cell material as slow springback foam because it would shape to whatever was pressing against it and then slowly spring back to its original shape once the pressure was removed.
 The name later changed to temper foam.
 In aerospace and aviation applications, the material could absorb sudden impacts without shock or bounce, and return to its original shape even after 90% compression.
 It provided great comfort for aircraft seats and served as a buffer against pressure, increasing the likelihood of survival during a crash.

 In 1967, Yost left Stencel Aero Engineering and incorporated Dynamic Systems, Inc., but continued work on the design of the material.
 He discovered that the first generation of memory foam would crack or compress and break down in as little as two years, so Yost and his team sought to create a longer-lasting product with improved performance.